Skip to main content

 Saint-François-de-Madawaska

 Travel through time and get to know the history of the people who built this region at the crossroads of New Brunswick, Maine and Quebec.
 The Place des Pionniers (Pioneers Place) is a small-scale reproduction of the village of Saint-François, formerly known as Ledges.
-Visitors love to stroll amongst the miniature reproduction buildings, including the family home, the church, the farm, the post office, the school and the general store, just to name a few!
-From there, set out on a journey to learn about the cultural and social heritage of the region.
-This drive will take you to the Jos.
+Visitors love to stroll amongst the miniature reproduction buildings, including the family home, the church, the farm, the post office, the school and the general store, to name a few!
+From there, visit the Jos.
 B.

 Letete - Deer Island Ferry